numical/ubibot/packages/ubibot-cli/README.md

 ```

 ## usage
+A channel package that provides a Command Line Interface (CLI) to a single-user implementation of ubibot.
 This is not a standalone library.
 It must be used as a dependency in a 'domain' module such as [@numical/echobot](../echobot/README.md):
 ```javascript
 const { startCLI } = require("@numical/ubibot-cli");